pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 ## Community Sessions

-The Carpentries Community Development Team leads and organises Community Sessions.
-This section describes how community sessions are organised and conducted.
-Checklists for the Session Hosts are [here](#checklists-community-sessions).
+The Carpentries Community Development Team manages Community Sessions which are led by Community Session Hosts.
+This section of the handbook describes how community sessions are organised and conducted.

 The Carpentries Community Sessions are designed for everyone in The Carpentries community interested in learning, educating and advocating for teaching foundational coding and data science skills globally.
-Session topics range anywhere from teaching workshops and developing curricula to building local communities and assessing the impact of our workshops globally.
+Session topics range anywhere from teaching workshops and developing curricula to building local communities and assessing the impact of our workshops.
 There are three types of Community Sessions:

 1. __Community Discussion Session__ structured (e.g., panel discussion with Q&A) or flexibly structured session (e.g., networking session) on any topic relevant to the community that can be in any format of the host’s choosing